-ARLINGTON, Texas — Colby Lewis and his surgically repaired hip are staying in the Texas Rangers rotation.
+ARLINGTON, Texas — Colby Lewis was never concerned about his surgically repaired right knee.

 The veteran right-hander finalized a $6 million, one-year contract to stay with the Texas Rangers on Monday, a month after the sides agreed to terms.
 The deal had been pending a physical that Lewis passed.

 Even after tearing meniscus in his knee in May, Lewis set career highs and led the Rangers with 17 wins and 204 2-3 innings last season.
 The 36-year-old pitcher has won 27 games over the past two seasons since a hip resurfacing procedure that was unprecedented for a major league pitcher.